Iman1997/socialdatawebsite/index.md

 | Precision   | 0.59        | 0.67          |
 | Recall      | 0.54        | 0.73          |

-A confusion matrix can show the performance more intuitively.
+The confusion matrix below shows the performance more intuitively.
 In the decision tree, “good” time is marked as positive and “bad” time are marked as negative.
 Compared with the false-positive rate and false-negative rate, the true-positive rate and true-negative rate have larger values, which means the decision tree has a better performance.
 In addition, the decision tree performed better on samples that are actually positive than on samples that are actually negative.

 <p align="center">
 <iframe src="\socialdatawebsite\metrix.html"